Notes & Markdown

 Images and attachments

-![[…]]), other files are copied in and linked ([[…]]). - Viewing: image files (PNG, JPG, GIF, WebP, SVG, BMP, AVIF) open in the built-in image viewer with Zoom in/Zoom out, Fit and Actual size (1:1).
+[[and Plainva suggests notes first, with your vault’s files below them under Attachments. - Viewing: image files (PNG, JPG, GIF, WebP, SVG, BMP, AVIF) open in the built-in image viewer with Zoom in/Zoom out, Fit and Actual size (1:1).

 - Editing: the Edit button opens the image editor with Crop, rotate/flip, Resize, drawing tools (Pen, Arrow, Rectangle, Text) plus Undo/Redo.
 Save in place or Save as copy….
 Editable formats are PNG, JPG and WebP; other formats open view-only.